Skip to content

 International recognition

-DDI is now formally recognized within the ISO standards framework, strengthening its position as a globally trusted metadata standard.
+DDI is now formally recognized within the ISO standards framework, strengthening its position as a globally trusted suite of metadata standards and other products.

 Support for institutional adoption